kevinnail/my-chatbot/README.md

 ## Usage

+### Core Chat Features

+1. **Choose Your Mode**: Toggle between "chat" (coding assistant) and "coach" (career coaching) modes using the mode button
-1. **Start Chatting**: Type your message in the input field and press Enter
+2. **Start Chatting**: Type your message in the input field and press Enter
-2. **Context Awareness**: The bot remembers your conversation using semantic search
+3. **Context Awareness**: The bot remembers your conversation using semantic search
-3. **Delete History**: Click the "Delete Messages" button to clear conversation history
+4. **Delete History**: Click the "Delete Messages" button to clear conversation history
-4. **Code Support**: The bot can help with React, Express, Node.js, and PostgreSQL questions
+5. **Coding Mode**: Get help with React, Express, Node.js, and PostgreSQL questions
+6. **Career Coach Mode**: Receive job search guidance, LinkedIn strategy, resume advice, and interview preparation

+### Gmail & Calendar Integration

+1. **Access Gmail Integration**: Navigate to the Gmail MCP section of the application
+2. **Connect Gmail**: Set up IMAP connection using your Gmail credentials and app password
+3. **Connect Google Calendar**: Authenticate with OAuth to enable calendar event creation
+4. **Sync Emails**: Click "Sync Emails" to analyze recent job-related emails with AI
+5. **Review Analysis**: View categorized emails with priority levels, summaries, and action items
+6. **Filter Results**: Use category and priority filters to focus on specific types of emails
+7. **Automatic Scheduling**: Calendar events are created automatically when the AI detects appointment information in emails

 ## Troubleshooting